felixkoerber/Python_For_Psychologists_25-26/lecture/setup.md

 ### Discord

-Go to https://discord.com/ and download and install Discord.
+We will most likely use Discord to have a direct channel of communication for the course.
+Further info will follow in the next days.
+To install Discord, go to https://discord.com/ and download and install Discord.
 Please note, that you can also use Discord through your browser if you don't want to download it.
-This will be the main channel of communication for the course.

 ### Modern web browser